All Episodes

 When do they not rely on discounts?

-Retail sales surged on the day after Thanksgiving, yet the amount of money each shopper spent fell, according to two reports released yesterday.
+With stores dangling steep discounts and consumers worried about the economy, retail sales surged on the day after Thanksgiving, yet the amount of money each shopper spent fell according to two reports released yesterday.

-A boon for discount stores like Walmart and Best Buy and trouble for high end.
+A boon for discount stores like Walmart and Best Buy and trouble for high-end.

-You know, this is just it's mind-boggling.
+You know, this is just, it's mind-boggling.

 No matter what, if only the rich go out, that's a problem.